-Pray for Holy Father and all vowed religious
+Pray for Holy Father and all religious

 Sr Rose Seraphine Sagorski with her class in New Mexico.